-- the Block Exemption Communiqué No. 2002/2 on Vertical Agreements; - the Block Exemption Communiqué No. 2005/4 on Vertical Agreements and Concerted Practices in the Motor Vehicle Sector; - the Block Exemption Communiqué No. 2003/2 on R&D Agreements; - the Block Exemption Communiqué No. 2008/3 for the Insurance Sector; - the Block Exemption Communiqué No. 2008/2 on Technology Transfer Agreements; and - the Block Exemption Communiqué No. 2013/2 on Specialisation Agreements.
+- the Block Exemption Communiqué No. 2002/2 on Vertical Agreements; - the Block Exemption Communiqué No. 2005/4 on Vertical Agreements and Concerted Practices in the Motor Vehicle Sector; - the Block Exemption Communiqué No. 2008/3 for the Insurance Sector; - the Block Exemption Communiqué No. 2008/2 on Technology Transfer Agreements; - the Block Exemption Communiqué No. 2013/2 on Specialisation Agreements; and - Block Exemption Communiqué No. 2016/5 on R&D Agreements.